nkriedner/simon-game/README.md

 # simon-game - jQuery Game

-This is a project I had build in Angela Yu's "The Complete 2020 Web Developer Bootcamp" - using jQuery.
+Project I had build in Angela Yu's "The Complete 2020 Web Developer Bootcamp" - using jQuery.

 Improvement Ideas:
 - Integrate a database so the score of players can be saved.